HumpityDumpityDumber/.scripts/README.md

 ## cc-stream

-open my capture card with low latency and now ui in mpv.
+open my capture card with low latency and no ui in mpv.

 ## cc-audio